fbpx

 Currently, the best way to reach Komatsu is by train or a flight from Tokyo.

-Train: Take the Hokuriku Shinkansen (bullet train) from Tokyo Station to Kagaonsen Station.
-The journey takes approximately 2.5 to 3 hours.
+Train: If coming from Tokyo, take the Hokuriku Shinkansen (bullet train) from Tokyo Station or Ueno Station to Kagaonsen Station.
+The journey takes approximately 3 hours.

 Application Process